rushfive/RunInfoBuilder/README.md

 {
     RequestUrl: 'http://www.somewhere.com',
     Message: 'hello from program!',
-    DelayMinutes: 3
+    DelayMinutes: 3,
+    RetryOnFail: true
 }
 ```

+The values were parsed from the program arguments and bound to the RunInfo properties as configured.
+Also, the `RetryOnFail` property was set to `true` because the option was specified (`--retry`).
+The option could also have been specified by `-r` instead because a short key was configured for the option.

-This is an overly simple and contrived example.
-It illustrates the most basic of binding requirements, simple 1-to-1 mappings of args to properties.
+This is a very simple example, illustrating the most basic of binding requirements: simple 1-to-1 mappings of program arguments to properties.

 There's a lot more that can be done and configured, but hopefully you can at least see how simple and expressive defining commands through an object is.
-You can take a quick look at any command configuration and immediately know how it handles and interacts with `args`.
+You can take a quick look at any command configuration and immediately know how it parses the program arguments.

 If this has captured your interest, keep reading below for a deeper dive into all the features and areas of RunInfoBuilder.